Bone marrow harvesting

 Stem cell mobilization and collection

-Stem cell mobilization means receiving medicine that causes stem cells to leave the tissues they normally occupy and to circulate in the blood stream.
+Stem cell mobilization means receiving medicine that causes stem cells to leave the tissues they normally occupy and to circulate in the bloodstream.
 Typically it takes a few days after receiving the medicine for the stem cells to mobilize.
-Then the stem cells are collected using a pheresis machine: A catheter (tube) is placed in a donor’s large vein so blood can flow out of the body and into the machine, which separates the stem cells from the blood and returns the blood through another catheter.
-Collection typically takes a few hours, and donors are able to leave the same day.
+Then the stem cells are collected using a machine similar to those used for blood donation at blood banks.
+A catheter (tube) is placed in a donor’s large vein so blood can flow out of the body and into the machine, which separates the stem cells from the blood and returns the blood through another catheter.
+Collection typically takes a few hours, and donors leave the same day.